linux-kdevops/kdevops-history/README.md

   * `make linux`
   * `make linux HOSTS="kdevops-xfs-crc kdevops-xfs-reflink"` for example if you wanted to restrict running the above command only to the two hosts listed

+To uninstall the "6.6.0-rc2" kernel from all nodes:

+  * `make linux-uninstall KVER="6.6.0-rc2"`

 ### Start running fstests in 2 commands

 To test a kernel against fstests, for example, if you enable the fstests